YourOnly-One/yoo-hugo-content/snoworld/en-ph/kb/ppop/generations/ppop-3rd-gen.md

 >}}

 - Sample songs:
-  - 「Show Me A Smile」 [^tnt-boys-songs-show-me-a-smile] OST for 「Three Words To Forever」
+  - 《Show Me A Smile》 [^tnt-boys-songs-show-me-a-smile] OST for 《Three Words To Forever》
-  - 「Ako Ang Iyong Bituin」 [^tnt-boys-songs-ako-any-iyong-bituin] OST for 「Starla」
+  - 《Ako Ang Iyong Bituin》 [^tnt-boys-songs-ako-any-iyong-bituin] OST for 《Starla》
 - Did you know?
   - ***TNT Boys*** was the first Filipino act to perform in all four *Little Big Shots* held in the Philippines, Australia, United States of America, and United Kingdom of Great Britain and Northern Ireland.
   - They held their first solo concert on November 30, 2018 entitled *Listen: The Big Shot Concert* at **Smart Araneta Coliseum** in the Philippines.